-After receiving

-his undergraduate

-degree with high

-honors in Biology

-from Harvard University,

-Dr. Brisman obtained

-his medical degree from

-Columbia College of Physicians and Surgeons.
-He then completed a General Surgery internship and Neurological Surgery residency at the Mount Sinai Medical Center in New York City where he was appointed Chief Resident in his final year of residency.
+After receiving his undergraduate degree with high honors in Biology from Harvard University, Dr. Brisman obtained his medical degree from Columbia College of Physicians and Surgeons.
+He then completed a General Surgery internship and Neurological Surgery residency at the Mount Sinai Medical Center in New York, NY.
+He was appointed Chief Resident in his final year of residency.

 Board certified by the American Board of Neurological Surgeons and a Fellow of the American College of Surgeons, Dr. Brisman specializes in the treatment of Trigeminal Neuralgia and Brain Tumors.
-He serves as the Co-Medical Director of the Long Island Gamma Knife Center at Mount Sinai South Nassau Hospital in Oceanside and has served as the Chief of Neurosurgery at NYU-Winthrop Hospital in Mineola.
-In addition, Dr. Brisman has also served as the President of both the Nassau County Medical Society and the New York State Neurosurgical Society.
+He serves as the Co-Medical Director of The Gamma Knife® Center at Mount Sinai South Nassau Hospital in Oceanside, NY, and was the Chief of Neurosurgery and Co-Director of the Neuroscience Institute at NYU Winthrop Hospital (now NYU Langone-Long Island) in Mineola, NY.
+In addition, Dr. Brisman has served as President of both the Nassau County Medical Society and the New York State Neurosurgical Society.